-If you own an iPhone 8 Plus, you can upgrade to iOS 12.3.2.
-The iOS 12.3.2 update is exclusive to the iPhone 8 and isn’t available for other iPhone models. iPad and iPod touch models also remain on iOS 12.3.1.
+Again, if you own an iPhone 8 Plus, you can upgrade to iOS 12.3.2.
+The iOS 12.3.2 update is exclusive to the iPhone 8 Plus and isn’t available for other iPhone models. iPad and iPod touch models also remain on iOS 12.3.1.

 For more on the iOS 12.3.2 update for iPhone 8 Plus, please take a look at our guide.
 It goes over everything you need to know about the firmware.

-Unless Apple releases a surprise iOS 12.3.3 update, the next version of iOS 12 for iPhone (including the iPhone 8 Plus), iPad, and iPod touch will be iOS 12.4.
+Unless Apple releases a surprise iOS 12.3.3 update, and this point that’s unlikely, the next version of iOS 12 for iPhone (including the iPhone 8 Plus), iPad, and iPod touch will be iOS 12.4.